Units of information

-In computing and telecommunications, a unit of information is the capacity of some standard data storage system or communication channel, used to measure the capacities of other systems and channels.
-In information theory, units of information are also used to measure information contained in messages and the entropy of random variables.
+A unit of information is any unit of measure of digital data size.
+In digital computing, a unit of information is used to describe the capacity of a digital data storage device.
+In telecommunications, a unit of information is used to describe the throughput of a communication channel.
+In information theory, a unit of information is used to measure information contained in messages and the entropy of random variables.

-The most commonly used units of data storage capacity are the bit, the capacity of a system that has only two states, and the byte (or octet), which is equivalent to eight bits.
-Multiples of these units can be formed from these with the SI prefixes (power-of-ten prefixes) or the newer IEC binary prefixes (power-of-two prefixes).

-Primary units
+Due to the need to work with data sizes that range from very small to very large, units of information cover a wide range of data sizes.
+Units are defined as multiples of a smaller unit except for the smallest unit which is based on convention and hardware design.
+Multiplier prefixes are used to describe relatively large sizes.

+For binary hardware, by far the most common hardware today, the smallest unit is the bit, a portmanteau of binary digit, which represents a value that is one of two possible values; typically shown as 0 and 1.
+The nibble, 4 bits, represents the value of a single hexadecimal digit.
+The byte, 8 bits, 2 nibbles, is possibly the most commonly known and used base unit to describe data size.
+The word is a size that varies by and has a special importance for a particular hardware context.
+On modern hardware, a word is typically 2, 4 or 8 bytes, but the size varies dramatically on older hardware.
+Larger sizes can be expressed as multiples of a base unit via SI metric prefixes (powers of ten) or the newer and generally more accurate IEC binary prefixes (powers of two).

+Information theory

 In 1928, Ralph Hartley observed a fundamental storage principle, which was further formalized by Claude Shannon in 1945: the information that can be stored in a system is proportional to the logarithm of N possible states of that system, denoted log_{b} N. Changing the base of the logarithm from b to a different number c has the effect of multiplying the value of the logarithm by a fixed constant, namely log_{c} N = (log_{c} b) log_{b} N.

 Therefore, the choice of the base b determines the unit used to measure information.
 In particular, if b is a positive integer, then the unit is the amount of information that can be stored in a system with b possible states.

-When b is 2, the unit is the shannon, equal to the information content of one "bit" (a portmanteau of binary digit).
+When b is 2, the unit is the shannon, equal to the information content of one "bit".
 A system with 8 possible states, for example, can store up to log_{2} 8 = 3 bits of information.
 Other units that have been named include: